whitschrader/todo_spa/LAB_README.md

 The goal of this lab is to implement ajax requests within a single page app.

-Fork the application in this repo and add delete and update (completed or not completed) functionality to the app.
+Fork the application in this repo and add delete and update functionality to the app.
+The update functionality only needs to update the completed attribute of the todo item.
 This requires changes both in the rails app and in the javascript.

 ## Hints